 2. Cassidy Wolf Made the Blackmail Attempts Public

-In August 2013, a contestant in Miss Teen USA, Cassidy Wolf, told reporters at the contest in the Bahamas, that she had received an email from someone claiming to have nude photos of her.
-The hackers was trying to extort more intimate photos from her in order to keep him from going public.
+In August 2013, a contestant in Miss Teen USA, Cassidy Wolf, told reporters at the contest in the Bahamas that she had received an email from someone claiming to have nude photos of her.
+The hacker was trying to extort more intimate photos from her in order to keep him from going public.

-Abrahams had the nous and software to open his victims' webcams remotely without their knowledge.
-In the court papers filed today in Santa Ana, Wolf was referred to as "CW."
+Abrahams had the software to open his victims’ webcams remotely without their knowledge.
+In the court papers filed in Santa Ana, Wolf was referred to as “CW.”

-3. The FBI Have Been on to Abrahams Since March 2013
+3. The FBI Has Tracked Abrahams Since March 2013

-The FBI say they have been investigating Abrahams since March 2013.
-His process for exploited his victims included compromising their personal accounts, and then contacting them through two AOL accounts he had.
-It's alleged Abrahams would send his victims the pictures he had taken or obtained.
+FBI agents say they have been investigating Abrahams since March 2013.
+His process for exploiting his victims included compromising their personal accounts, and then contacting them through two AOL accounts he had.
+It’s alleged Abrahams would send his victims the pictures he had taken or obtained.

-His victims were told to send more nude material or long on to Skype and do what he said for five minutes.
-In one instance he told a victim he would turn her "dream of being a model...into [the victim being] a porn star."
+His victims were told to send more nude material or log on to Skype and do what he said for five minutes.
+In one instance he told a victim he would turn her “dream of being a model … into [the victim being] a porn star.”

-In another a victime told him: "I’m downloading Skype now.
+In another instance a victim told him: “I’m downloading Skype now.
 Please remember I’m only 17.
-Have a heart."
+Have a heart.”